The Bit Players

 Griswold

-In 1856, George G. Griswold patented a method for varying the thickness of the plate of an auger bit before twisting.
+At some point, Jarvis Boies (also spelled Bois) became a major investor in the George Griswold operation.
+His participation in the business goes far in explaining the occasional appearance of bits marked Griswold & Bois.
+In 1856, George Griswold patented a method for varying the thickness of the flattened plate of an auger bit before twisting.
 By leaving the plate thicker in the middle, rather than on the edges, Griswold hoped to improve the strength of the bit and promote the freer passage of chips up the spiral by shunting them to the outer edge of the twist.
-His patent application was witnessed by his brother Charles Lee Griswold and Joshua L'Hommedieu.(2)
+His patent application was witnessed by his brother Charles Lee Griswold and Joshua L'Hommedieu.(3)

 The Red factory burned on October 1, 1878, and Charles Griswold promptly began construction of a replacement.
-The work was finished three months later.(5) In 1884 he leased the factory to his son-in-law Edwin G. Smith, John H. Bailey, and Charles E. Wright.
+The work was finished three months later.(6) In 1884 he leased the factory to his son-in-law Edwin G. Smith and Smith's partners, John H. Bailey and Charles E. Wright.
 The three partners went into business as the Chester Manufacturing Company and produced auger bits, reamers, and corkscrews.

 Illustration credits